Fascinating and Fun Learning Experiences

 Science Education at Sea (SEAS) Program

 Our SEAS programs take place on a boat!
 Educational activities are hands-on and all participants including students, chaperones and teachers get involved with the sampling and learning process.
 Students are amazed by what they see in just one drop of water through our Plankton Studies program.
 There is no better way to learn about sea creatures than to hold them, and students are introduced to a variety of organisms through our Live Animal Touch Tanks.
 What swims beneath the surface?
 Students learn by pulling a Trawl Net through the water and examining the variety of crustaceans, fish and algae they catch.
 Dolphins love a good game and students are treated to a range of 3 to 300 dolphins in one Dolphin Watching trip.
-SEAS trips feature five different learning stations and leave from two locations in New Jersey (Cape May and Sandy Hook).
+SEAS trips feature five different learning stations and leave from Wildwood Crest in New Jersey.

 Traveling Environmental Education and Group Outreach Programs

 Our Traveling Environmental Education and Group Outreach Programs allow us to “Bring the Wetlands to You.”
 The Institute brings the live animals and exciting presentations to schools, libraries, campgrounds, ferries, festivals and almost anywhere else in the tri-state area.
 These unforgettable educational experiences are adapted for all age groups and include some fascinating topics such as:

 - Traveling Turtles

 - Life in a Salt Marsh